 Description

-The Ag Enterprise Fund (AEF) awards grants to startiing or expanding agricultural, food and forestry businesses; nonprofits, local governments and other entities in Tennessee, or those whose project will be located in Tennessee.
+The Ag Enterprise Fund (AEF) awards grants to starting or expanding agricultural, food and forestry businesses; nonprofits, local governments and other entities in Tennessee, or those whose project will be located in Tennessee.
 The program focuses on value-added and processing projects that benefit other producers or forest landowners.
 Successful grant recipients must demonstrate a strong potential for impact on local farm income, access to markets, increased capacity or agricultural innovation.

 Maximum Funding Request